Dish Anywhere

 ROLE AND RESPONSIBILITY

-IPHONE COMPETITIVE RESEARCH
+COMPETITIVE RESEARCH FOR MOBILE VIEW

-INFORMATION ARCHITECTURE AND WIREFRAMES
+INFORMATION ARCHITECTURE

 UI DESIGN PROCESS